antarctica/ansible-laravel/README.md

 ### Including `tasks/main` configures `bootstrap/start.php`

 * Populates the Laravel environments array using `laravel_bootstrap_environments`, this sets the Laravel environment based on the domain the app is accessed from.
-* If enabled and an app user is used an alias for "php artisan" is added to the app users bash_aliases, this is enabled by default.
+* If enabled and an app user is used, an alias for "php artisan" is added to the app users bash_aliases, this is enabled by default.
+* If used the cron job required by the cron driver of the Indatus/dispatcher dispatcher package is added to the app users cron job, if used.

 ### Including `tasks/environment` creates a Laravel environment file